CraverBoyyy/CosCOM-Cobaya/README.md

 pip3 install cobaya
 ```

-2. Cosmological theory codes and likelihoods
+2. Cosmological theory codes and likelihoods.
+You need to set `/path/to/your/directory` to your folder such as `./`.
 ```Linux
 cobaya-install cosmo -p /path/to/your/directory cobaya-install planck_2018_highl_plik.TTTEEE